-If industrial plants tend to locate in regions that are already well developed, this raises the question if government should intervene to aid less developed regions.33 To inform this policy debate, we randomly assign MDP openings to more or less developed regions and study their local impact as well as their impact on the rest of the economy.
-To allow for a meaningful comparison, we use the same MDP opening in all our experiments; it is a representative MDP based on plant size and industry from the set of 47 MDP openings.
+If industrial plants tend to locate in regions that are already well developed, the question is whether the government should intervene to aid less developed regions.37 To inform this policy debate, we randomly assign MDP openings to more or less developed regions and study their local impact as well as their impact on the rest of the economy.
+We always use the same MDP; it is a representative MDP based on plant size and industry from the set of 47 MDP openings.
+We proxy for regional development using population size.
 Specifically, we sort counties into population quintiles and assign the MDP to a 10% random sample of counties from each quintile.
 Sorting by population divides counties into rural vs. urban areas.
-Also, population is highly correlated with income, manufacturing employment, and other measures of regional and industrial development.
-To ensure that our results are not driven by outliers with excessively high MDP employment shares, we require that the MDP's county-industry-level employment share lies within the 95th percentile of its empirical distribution based on the 47 MDP openings.
-This eliminates extremely rural counties with no, or hardly any, existing employment in the MDP's industry.
+Also, population is highly correlated with income, manufacturing employment, and other measures of regional development.
+To ensure that our results are not driven by outlier counties with excessively high MDP employment shares, we require that the MDP's county-industry employment share lies within the 95th percentile of its empirical distribution based on the 47 MDP counties.
+This eliminates extremely rural counties with no, or hardly any, pre-existing employment in the MDP's industry.
 As in our first counterfactual, we turn global knowledge sharing on and off; otherwise, we follow the estimation procedure described in Section 5.